aws-quickstart/quickstart-jfrog-artifactory/scripts/README.md

 ```

 The transformed templates will be written to `templates/.transformed_output` directory.

+#### Remove QuickStart parameters from root templates

+Manually remove the following parameters (easier than regex!) from the transformed root templates (`jfrog-artifactory-pro-ec2-new-vpc-master.template.yaml` and `jfrog-artifactory-pro-ec2-existing-vpc-master.template.yaml`) so they don't appear in CloudFormation console:
+- `QsS3BucketName`
+- `QsS3KeyPrefix`
+- `QsS3BucketRegion`

+They appears in `Metadata` and `Parameters` sections

+#### Upload templates to S3

 Run `upload_to_s3.sh <S3 bucket name> <S3 prefix>` to upload the transformed templates to S3 bucket